JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 ## `setindex!`

-The following list specifies the **target** behavior of `setindex!` operations depending on argument types.
+The following list specifies the behavior of `setindex!` operations depending on argument types.

-In the current release of DataFrames.jl we are in the transition period when an old, undocumented, behavior of `setindex!` is still supported, but throws deprecation warnings.

-The behavior described below will be fully implemented in the next major release of DataFrames.jl.

 In particular a description explicitly mentions if the assignment is *in-place*.

+Note that if a `setindex!` operation throws an error the target data frame may be partially changed so it is unsafe to use it afterwards (the column length correctness will be preserved).

 `setindex!` on `DataFrame`:
 * `df[row, col] = v` -> set value of `col` in row `row` to `v` in-place;